This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 14 Dialogues

 One of Daniel's three companions who goes with him into exile.
-His Hebrew name was Azariah.
+His Hebrew name is Azariah.

 SLAVE TRADER